m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    may be too simplistic to reach solid conclusions and that data can tell many different stories.
-   However, this analysis, by itself, is probably less valuable than analysis 1 to 4.
+   However, this analysis, by itself, is probably less valuable than *analysis 1 to 4*.

 ## Conditional Formatting Analysis